Entanglement, identical particles and the uncertainty principle: Identical and entangled particles

-where $c_{i_{1} \ldots i_{n}}$ are the expansion coefficients of the state $\left| \Psi \right>$ in the base $\{ \left| 1:u_{i_{1}} \right>; \ldots ;\left| N:u_{i_{N}}\right> \}$.
-Here, a ket $\left| n:u_{i_{n}} \right>$ means that we have particle $n \leq N$ in the state $\left| u_{i_{n}} \right>$.
+where $c_{i_{1} \ldots i_{n}}$ are the expansion coefficients of the state $\left| \Psi \right>$ in the base $\{ \left|u_{i_{1}} \right>_{1},$ $\ldots ,$ $\left|u_{i_{N}}\right>_{N} \}$.
+Here, a ket $\left|u_{i_{n}} \right>_{n}$ means that we have particle $n \leq N$ in the state $\left| u_{i_{n}} \right>$.

-A system of N particles is considered entangled if we cannot write the ket $\left| \Psi \right>$ as a tensor product of N kets, each one belonging to an individual particle.
-It means that we have a non-factorizable state:
+A \textit{pure state} describing a system of N particles is considered entangled if we cannot write the ket $\left| \Psi \right>$ as a tensor product of N kets, each one belonging to an individual particle.
+It means that we have a non-factorizable state \footnote{Entanglement is a partition dependent concept.
+For example, in the state $|u_{1}\rangle_{1} \otimes (|u_{1}\rangle_{2}|u_{2}\rangle_{3} +|u_{2}\rangle_{2}|u_{1}\rangle_{3})$ particles $1$ and $2$ are not entangled while $2$ and $3$ are.
+The definition of entanglement used here considers states like this to be entangled.}